-The MEd program is comprised of 18 courses over a two-year period, including three working internships and a capstone project.
+The Master of Education-Education in Leadership program is comprised of 18 courses over a two-year period, including three working internships and a capstone project.
 Students will complete their studies in a cohort comprised of learners working together under the leadership of faculty members.
-The program includes three internships, where students are mentored by both a CityU faculty member and a leader based in a school or district office.
-Students do not have to take away from work as all internships are school or office based and planned for the working adult.
-Graduates of the MEd Leadership program have found employment as department or curriculum leaders, vice principals, principals, as well as other professional leadership and management positions.
+The program includes three internships where students are mentored by both a CityU faculty member and a school or district-based leaders.
+All internships are school based.
+Graduates of the Master of Education- Education in Leadership program have found employment as department or curriculum leaders, vice principals, principals, as well as other professional leadership and management positions.

 Currently accepting applications for Spring or Fall Cohorts.

 CityU accepts applications on a first-come, first-served basis.
 Once a cohort has reached the maximum number of students, waitlisted applications are considered for future cohorts.

 English is the language of instruction and assessment at CityU.
 Admission to CityU’s programs includes both academic and language qualifications for all students whose first language is not English.